-Protesting in the same spot for 20 years
+Twenty years in the same spot: A victim's story

 Likewise, he hasn't chased his case in Italy; he thinks pursuing it in the US should be enough.
 "This is one church," he says.

-That seems to be an odd rationale, but he has tried to get Rome interested in his case.
+If that seems an odd rationale, he has tried to get Rome interested in his case.

 In 2015, when Pope Francis visited Washington, John handed a letter to Vatican's then Nuncio [ambassador] Carlo Maria Vigano.
 The Nuncio took the letter, and they spoke briefly, but that was it.